 - Websites open to and intended for the general public

 Although there is no precise language that addresses modern digital technology, plaintiffs’ law firms currently dictate whether website accessibility under various anti-discrimination laws is enforced via private litigation.
 And many plaintiffs law firms think the ADA does apply.

-This is what I call practical ADA compliance because even though you may have a technical argument, practically you’d rather avoid the cost of receiving a demand letter and/or defending against a lawsuit.
+This gets into what I call practical ADA compliance because even though you may have a technical argument, practically you’d rather avoid the cost of receiving a demand letter and/or defending against a lawsuit.

 What are Places of Public Accomodation?